dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 Now let's try to build the new allocator starting from the one just implemented.
 The first thing to do is try to figure out what are the information we need to keep track of the previous allocations:

 * Whenever we make an allocation we require x bytes of memory, so when we return the address, we know that the next free one will be at least at: `returned_address + x`  so we need to keep track of the allocation size
-* Then we need a way to traversate the previously allocated addresses, for this we need just a pointer to the start of the heap, if we decide to keep track of the sizes.
+* Then we need a way to traverse to the previously allocated addresses, for this we need just a pointer to the start of the heap, if we decide to keep track of the sizes.

 The problem is now: how to keep track of this information, for this example let's keep things extermely simple, and place the size just before the pointer, so whenever we make an allocation  we write the size to the address pointed by `cur_heap_position` and return the next address, so the code should look like this now: